 Wildlife Education for Santa Barbara

-The EITS birds are also presented in private educational programs.
-The majority of EITS’s offsite programs take place in public elementary schools, after-school programs, and community centers.
-EITS’s focus is on educating children in our lower-income areas, where children have few opportunities to engage with nature and wildlife.
-If you are interested in a private program, please see the “Programs” tab above.
+The EITS birds also travel off the Museum campus for private educational programs.
+The majority of our offsite programs take place in public elementary schools, after-school programs, and community centers.
+If you’d like to schedule a visit from the birds, please see the “Programs” tab above.

 Times & Location

-At the Museum of Natural History’s Main Campus, the birds can be viewed in their aviaries during all open hours.
+At the Museum of Natural History, the birds can be viewed in their aviary from 10:00 AM to 5:00 PM daily, closed Tuesdays.

 Address: